ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-    Any client-side part (for example, a vector arrow, particle trace, or profile) is assigned the undefined value.
+    Any client-side part (for example, a vector arrow, particle trace, or profile) is assigned the ``Undefined`` value.
 Model parts are always server-side parts.